lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 ### The Router ViewController's Role

-The Router's ViewController initiates the Segues of its children by calling `performSegue(withIdentifier:` `sender:)`.
+The Router's ViewController initiates the Segues of its children by calling `performSegue(withIdentifier:sender:)`.

 In the example below, the Router ViewController is inherited from a NavigationController.